systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Add an `AWS IAM Policy Statement` within the `ecs-tasks-service` AWS IAM Role frame.

-Set the component name to `ecs-tasks-assume-role-policy`.
+Set the Component name to `ecs-tasks-assume-role-policy`.

 Set the `Effect` to `Allow`.